Meet the Principal Investigator

 Emma Byers, PhD Candidate

 Emma recently converted from an an MSc to PhD.
 Her thesis is research explores causes and consequences of phenotypic variation in butterflies.
-Emma is co-supervised by Dr. Michelle DiLeo (Ontario Ministry of Natural Resources and Forestry).
+Emma is co-supervised by Michelle DiLeo (Ontario Ministry of Natural Resources and Forestry).

 Morgan Jaggard, MSc student